The Moai statues of Rapa Nui (Enlarge)

 As a final point, I would argue that Easter Island is a poor example for a morality tale about environmental degradation.
 Easter Island's tragic experience is not a metaphor for the entire Earth.
 The extreme isolation of Rapa Nui is an exception even among islands, and does not constitute the ordinary problems of the human environment interface.
 Yet in spite of exceptionally challenging conditions, the indigenous population chose to survive - and they did.
 They tackled the problems of a difficult and challenging environment which both geography and their own actions forced upon them.
 They successfully adapted to changing circumstances and did not show any signs of terminal decline when they were discovered by Europeans in 1722.

-There is no reason to believe that its civilisation could not have adapted and survived (in a modified form) to an environment devoid of large timber.
+There is no reason to believe that its civilization could not have adapted and survived (in a modified form) to an environment devoid of large timber.
 What they could not endure, however, and what most of them did not survive, was something altogether different: the systematic destruction of their society, their people and their culture.
 Diamond has chosen to close his eyes to the real culprits of Rapa Nui's real collapse and annihilation.
 As Rainbird (2003) aptly concludes: "Whatever may have happened in the past on Easter Island, whatever they did to their island themselves, it totally pales into insignificance compared to the impact that was going to come through Western contact.

 Rano Raraku Volcano